johnjosephhorton/litfisk/README.md

     file_25_ascii.txt:as valid as other kinds of experiments, while greatly reducing cost, time and inconvenience.
 Our replications of well-known experiments relied on MTurk, as MTurk file_6_ascii.txt:scammers cannot amortize script-writing costs over a larger volume of work).
 With file_9_ascii.txt:kinds of experiments that would be very difficult and costly to conduct in offline

+The names of the files correspond to the page number, which makes finding the exact usage easy.

 ## What does it depend on?
 1. `imagemagick`